Campaign of the Month: April 2013

 In most situations, psionics will be treated as magic spells with a like effect.
 Special situations will be handled on a case by case basis by the Dungeon Master due to the difficulty and complexity of adding psionics to a magic-based system.

 Do not attempt to manipulate the rules, nor use prior knowledge, for unjust benefit (e.g. “Oh, that is a chimera, I fought those in my last campaign!”).
-You may spoil someone else’s role-playing experience and, in extreme cases, the Dungeon Master may penalize your character’s experience points for that adventure.
+You may spoil someone else’s role-playing experience and, in extreme cases, your character’s experience points may be penalized for that adventure.

 Players are not only free to explore any d20 game material available but encouraged to bring them to the table; however, any materials outside the Player’s Handbook must be approved by the Dungeon Master before use.
 Determinations will be made on a case by case basis.